wolf128058/mc-dealer-yml2json/README.md

 - discounts
 - separate tables for buying and selling
 - table of contents (all shops with scroll-link to shop)
+- location of the shops

 ## Prerequisites

 - Python3 (see [requirements.txt](requirements.txt) for neccesary plugins )
 - a scheduled job providing the yml-files in the subdirectory "data"
 - a scheduled job that runs the python script data-yml2json.py to generate the json data.
 You can use the same job to run those two tasks one after another.
 See [example-batch-script](mc-dealer-copy-execute.bat)
 - a webserver, that provides all the files.
 You may want to protect the data-Subdirectory.
-Feel free to use htacccess or similiar.
+Feel free to use htaccess or similiar.
 - If you have [Josh's More Foods](https://modrinth.com/datapack/joshs-more-foods/) installed, there is a [script](assets/items/joshs-more-foods/rp-downloader.py) for you to download the neccesary images.
 Run it once.

 ## Demo